agargaro/three.ez/README.md

 const main = new Main();
 ```

-## Override Typescript Definition
+## Override Typescript Type Definition

-To extend the definitions of three, go into `ts.config` and add this path:
+To extend the definitions of `three`, go into `ts.config` and add this path:

 ```javascript
 "compilerOptions": {